Discover a fun (low-prep) project you can use to review, create a sense of closure, and even create fun memories.

 - Re-enact a historical event or scene from a book

-- Show how a historic or literary figure might have spent their time in quarantine during COVID-19 closures
+- Show how a historic or literary figure might have handled themselves in modern times

 - Create a video that explains how [topic] works - bonus points for creativity!
 (This is especially good for math and science)